canisminor1990/sd-webui-cover-minifier/README.md

 # Stable Diffusion Webui - Resize Cover

-a node script to resize all kinds models’ cover to speed up extranetwrok showcase render
+a node script to resize all kind of models’ cover to speed up extranetwrok showcase render

+> default output type will change the img type to `webp`

 ## useage